sutta » an » an8 » Aṅguttara Nikāya 8.63

 Yato kho te, bhikkhu, ayaṁ samādhi evaṁ bhāvito hoti bahulīkato, tato tvaṁ, bhikkhu, imaṁ samādhiṁ savitakkampi savicāraṁ bhāveyyāsi, avitakkampi vicāramattaṁ bhāveyyāsi, avitakkampi avicāraṁ bhāveyyāsi, sappītikampi bhāveyyāsi, nippītikampi bhāveyyāsi, sātasahagatampi bhāveyyāsi, upekkhāsahagatampi bhāveyyāsi.

-When this immersion is well developed and cultivated in this way, you should develop it while placing the mind and keeping it connected.
-You should develop it without placing the mind, but just keeping it connected.
+When this immersion is developed and cultivated in this way, you should develop it while placing the mind and keeping it connected.
+You should develop it without placing the mind, merely keeping it connected.
 You should develop it without placing the mind or keeping it connected.
 You should develop it with rapture.
 You should develop it without rapture.
 You should develop it with pleasure.
 You should develop it with equanimity.

 Yato kho, te bhikkhu, ayaṁ samādhi evaṁ bhāvito hoti subhāvito, tato te, bhikkhu, evaṁ sikkhitabbaṁ: